 She teaches creative media production at Prague City University, whose curriculum engages with social issues, personal storytelling, and visual narratives.
 She additionally teaches film directing, documentary film production and experimental cinema at Prague Film School.

-Masa works with the Society for Creativity in Education (Společnost pro kreativitu ve vzdělávání), whose mission focuses on bringing, supporting, and developing creative education in schools.
+Masa also worked with the Society for Creativity in Education (Společnost pro kreativitu ve vzdělávání), whose mission focuses on bringing, supporting, and developing creative education in schools.

 She is co-founder of Media & Film Initiative with Touching Lives, non-profit organization based in Mumbai, India, which work towards Learning and Healing of children and people of slum communities, supporting them to become independent learners.